fluid-checkout/fluid-checkout/readme.txt

 * Improved: Compatibility with plugin Elementor PRO.
 Automatically disable checkout page template when using the custom order received page created with Elementor PRO.
 * Improved: Layout of the shipping methods and position of shipping methods description.
 * Improved: Add hooks for displaying the shipping method logo images for compatible shipping plugins.
+* Fixed: Compatibility with plugin Fluent CRM PRO.
+Fix fatal error when trying to add the subscribe box on the checkout page when using the plugin Fluent CRM PRO version 2.9.0+.
 * Fixed: Handle checkout fields with indexed multiple values to an `array` when parsing posted data.
 * Fixed: Checkout page template for distraction free header and footer should not be applied to the order pay and order received pages.
 * Fixed: Redirect to the cart page when visiting the checkout with an empty cart when using the WooCommerce block-based checkout form.